aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 ## How does it work?

-Once you have the identity component deployed, you can create a new guest user account with (Unity):
+Once you have the identity component deployed, you can create a new guest user account with (Unity code as a sample):

 ```csharp
 AWSGameSDKClient.Instance.LoginAsNewGuestUser(this.OnLoginResponse);
 ```

-After this you can deploy some of the sample backend templates and call them securely with (Unity):
+After this you can deploy some of the sample backend templates and call them securely with (Unity code as a sample):

 ```csharp
 AWSGameSDKClient.Instance.BackendGetRequest(this.backendEndpointUrl, "get-player-data", this.OnGetPlayerDataResponse);
 ```

-Then in be backend code you'll have an authenticated user ID that you can use to access their data.
+Then in the backend code you'll have an authenticated user ID that you can use to access their data.
 The solution comes with two sample backend components, a serverless API Gateway HTTP API (Python) and a AWS Fargate service (Node.js) to demonstrate the player access authorization and simple backend functionality to store and retrieve player data.

 # Deploying the solution